garretthurd2/Garrett-Hurds-Portfolio/power-electronics-lab/02-buck-converter-mppt/README.md

 ## Full Reports

-Full lab reports (Buck Converter Design & Testing, Sensing/MPPT/Field Testing — PDFs) to be added to this folder.
+Full lab report, with all calculations, scope captures & LTSpice simulations captures are include in this folder.